DrSAR/SARlabpy/README.rst

-SARlabpy -- A collection of routines used for analysis of MRI data.
+sarpy -- A collection of routines used for analysis of MRI data.
 --------------------------------------------------------------------

 The main objectives for this code is